so, who am I?

 Welcome, brave one.
 I'm glad you're here!

-(Oh, and I'm represented by Amy Elizabeth Bishop of Dystel, Goderich, and Bourret for my first book.
-I'll be sharing more about this soon!)
+(Oh, and I'm represented by Amy Elizabeth Bishop of Dystel, Goderich, and Bourret, and my first book will release in early 2021 with HarperOne.

 Master's of Arts in Education (MAEd)

 if you're looking for the more classic sort of bio, here you go...